gjolleyrogers/gjolleyrogers.github.io/content/about/main/index.md

   #### and
   <i class="fas fa-laptop-code"></i>  &ensp; I provide web support for community projects I admire

+  ### About
+  I am an independant researcher and author.
+Drawing on a core set of skills in biology, maths, and computer science, I have had adventures in many disciplines.
+Right now, I working on some passion projects.
+    I am
+   >  a  biodiversity-informatician <br>
+   > a computer scientist <br>
+   > a numerical analyst <br> a modeller  <br>
+   > a neuroscientist and cognitive scientist  <br>
+   > a zoologist     <br>
+   > an aspiring writer  <br><br>

   #### I am   <br>
   <i class="fas fa-binoculars"></i>  &ensp; a  nature  lover  and  bird nerd     <br>
   <i class="fas fa-edit"></i>  &ensp;   an aspiring  writer  <br>